iQIYI Inc. (IQ) Shares Up Despite Recent Market Volatility - News Heater

-iQIYI Inc. (NASDAQ: IQ)’s stock price has gone rise by 4.89 in comparison to its previous close of 5.01, however, the company has experienced a -0.85% decrease in its stock price over the last five trading days.
+iQIYI Inc. (NASDAQ: IQ) has seen a rise in its stock price by 13.26 in relation to its previous close of 5.58.
+However, the company has experienced a 26.15% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in iQIYI Inc. (NASDAQ: IQ) Right Now?